ankohanse/pystuderxcom/README.md

 # Prerequisites

-This device depends on having a Studer Xcom-LAN (i.e. an Xcom-232i and a Moxa ethernet gateway) acting as a Xcom client and connecting to this integration.
+This library depends on having a Studer Xcom-LAN (i.e. an Xcom-232i and a Moxa ethernet gateway) acting as a Xcom client and connecting to this integration.
 For older systems this will be a separate component, for future systems Studer have indicated that LAN connection will become part of the Xtender range.

-The Studer Xcom-LAN will be able to simultaneously send data to the Studer online portal as well as sending data to this integration.
+The Studer Xcom-LAN will be able to simultaneously send data to the Studer online portal as well as sending data to this libarary.

 Configuration steps: